JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notesScheduling.md

  - Give up CPU time volunterily

 ## Scheduling algorithms
-Programs need to recieve a **fair** amount of processor time, processes aren't **starved** (by not getting any processor time) and processes aren't **deadlocked** (by waiting for each other to release recources).
+The scheduler ensures processess recieve a **fair** amount of processor time, processes aren't **starved** (by not getting any processor time) and processes aren't **deadlocked** (by waiting for each other to release recources).
 The OS is responsible for using a scheduling algorithm to decide where in the running state queue programs are placed.
 Algorithms become more complex when factoring in multiple cores

 Scheduling algorithms can be **pre-emptive** - where jobs can be actively cut off from their processing time by the operating system.